A Little About Koinonia Nevada

 And Koinonia’s Day Treatment

-Koinonia in Northern Nevada offers both Day Treatment and After School Day Treatment.
-Day Treatment, established in 2001, serves younger children, ages 6 to 13.
+Koinonia in Northern Nevada offers a Day Treatment Program serving both preadolescent and adolescent youth.
+Preadolescent Day Treatment, established in 2001, serves younger children, ages 6 to 13.
 This Day Treatment, which includes the milieu of a school, serves children with a diagnosis of PTSD, many of whom have been sexualized or in other ways have experienced significant and complex trauma.
-After School Day Treatment, established in 2003, serves older youth, ages 12 to 18.
-These youth have tended to struggle in many other environments and yet they are now able to find success in the highly structured environment of After School Day Treatment.
+Adolescent Day Treatment, established in 2003, serves older youth, ages 12 to 18.
+These youth have tended to struggle in many other environments and yet they are now able to find success in the highly structured environment of Adolescent Day Treatment.
 The hallmark of both programs is the use of evidence-based treatment models carried out by exceptionally engaged and committed staff.
-Both of our Day Treatment programs are well known for excellence and are highly acclaimed throughout our community, including Day Treatment having received the Child Abuse & Neglect Task Force Recognition Award in the category of Best Program.
+Both of our Day Treatment programs are well known for excellence and are highly acclaimed throughout our community, including Preadolescent Day Treatment having received the Child Abuse & Neglect Task Force Recognition Award in the category of Best Program.

 Click on a picture below to read our blog!